lmorg/murex/docs/user-guide/README.md

 * [`<~` Assign Or Merge](parser/assign-or-merge.md):
   Merges the right hand value to a variable on the left hand side (expression)
 * [`=>` Generic Pipe](parser/pipe-generic.md):
-  Pipes a reformatted stdout stream from the left hand command to STDIN of the right hand command
+  Pipes a reformatted stdout stream from the left hand command to stdin of the right hand command
 * [`=` (arithmetic evaluation)](parser/equ.md):
   Evaluate a mathematical function (deprecated)
 * [`>>` Append File](parser/file-append.md):